 Stage 1 (immediately after birth)

-During the earliest stages of nursing, your mammary glands produce a substance called colostrum.
-Sometimes referred to as ‘first milk’, this orange-yellowish, nutrient-rich liquid is perfectly suited to your newborn’s needs, and is high in antioxidants and antibodies.
+During the earliest stages of nursing, your mammary glands produce colostrum (1).
+Sometimes referred to as ‘first milk’, this orange-yellowish, nutrient-rich milk is perfectly suited to your newborn’s needs, and is high in antioxidants and antibodies.
+It can also appear transparent or white.
 Colostrum contains:

 Stage 2 (2-5 days postpartum)

-Transitional milk comes shortly after colostrum.
-This stage can last between 10-14 days, during which you can expect your milk to gradually change from an orange-yellow color to a white as your milk matures.
+Transitional milk (2) comes shortly after colostrum.
+This stage can last between 10-14 days, during which you can expect your milk to gradually change from an orange-yellow color to a cream as your milk matures.

 Stage 3 (10-14 days postpartum)